Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-I mean, there'll always be mistakes, but you're basically lowering your probability of making mistakes.
-So that's support recognition.
-But support recognition is flying a linear divide between the dots that they've got.
-And they work in any dimensional stage, but if you keep going into higher and higher dimensions, then, ah you know, it gets computationally tractable.
-So, that's for kernel methods.
-The combination of support vector machines and kernel methods, what kernel methods do, like I just said, is they will project the data into high dimensions, find the linear divided high dimensions, where the computation is all happening in the lower dimensional space.
+Then, ah you know, it gets computationally intractable.
+So that's where kernel methods come in.
+The combination of support vector machines and kernel method methods, what kernel methods do, like I just said, is they will project the data into high dimensions, find the linear divide in high dimensions, but the computation is all happening in the lower dimensional space.

 Speaker

-So, usually you're finding some straight line in, I don't know, 10,000 dimensions, 100,000 dimensions.
+So it's literally you're finding some straight line in, I don't know, 10,000 dimensions, 100,000 dimensions.
 It doesn't matter what it is.
 It could be even infinite dimensions.
-In having infinite dimensions, you always find a straight line to separate two classes of data.
-But when you project that back into, you know, whatever dimensions, you're starting with 100 dimensions or 20 dimensions, you will, that straight line turns into a very nonlinear curve.
-And so the combination of support vector machines and this ability to find a straight line in higher dimensions without comp computing any higher dimensions, that's the power of support vector machines.
-And it may have been used for all sorts of classification problems prior to neural networks becoming unique.
-Okay.
-Awesome.
+And in infinite dimensions, you will always find a straight line to separate two classes of data.
+But when you project that back into you whatever dimensions you started with, 100 dimensions or 200 dimensions, will that straight line turns into a very nonlinear curve.

 Speaker